What to Expect Sunday Morning

 If you come in time for Sunday school, both adult and children’s classes meet on the lower level, which is also where the restrooms are.

+Children of all ages are welcome in the worship service.
 For those with babies or children under 5, we have a nursery staffed by caring volunteers.
 To find the nursery from the main entrance, go downstairs, turn right past the restrooms, then turn left, and the door will be on your left.
 We also provide childcare during Sunday school, along with classes for all ages, from preschool through adult.

 Our worship service is designed to give every person an opportunity to be brought near to Jesus.
 We have quality musicians who help us to sing from the heart.
 Our music is a blend of both traditional and contemporary styles.
 Throughout the service, the Bible (and therefore, God) is central to what takes place.
 The weekly message from the pastor, based directly on the Bible, is meant to be both practical and inspiring.